wallarm/product-documentation/docs/latest/installation/heroku/docker-image.md

 curl http://<HEROKU_APP_DOMAIN>/etc/passwd
 ```

-Since the node operates in the **monitoring** [filtration mode](../../../admin-en/configure-wallarm-mode.md#available-filtration-modes) by default, the Wallarm node will not block the attack but will register it.
+Since the node operates in the **monitoring** [filtration mode][filtration-mode-docs] by default, the Wallarm node will not block the attack but will register it.
 To check that the attack has been registered, proceed to Wallarm Console → **Events**:

 ![Attacks in the interface][attacks-in-ui-image]